 her a Purchase Prize and she was given a Survey Exhibition at the Michener Museum in

 Doylestown, Pennsylvania.
-She has been a Visiting Critic and taught at numerous Art
+She has been a Visiting Critic at programs in the US, Italy and